 Full guidance from can be found via this link.

 What is BandSafe?

-BandSafe is a free online self-assessment toolkit for Brass Bands (or any amateur music ensemble).
+BandSafe is a free online self-assessment toolkit for Brass Bands (or any amateur music group).
 The toolkit has been designed by Brass Band musician and Safeguarding Champion, Heidi Bradley and is based upon a set of standards written by the National Society for the Prevention of Cruelty to Children [NSPCC] for youth organisations.
-The aim of BandSafe is to support Bands in the development of policies and procedures that are fit for purpose, and that are put in place to minimise risks to the members and integrity of the Band.
+The aim of BandSafe is to support Bands in the development of policies and procedures that are fit for purpose and put in place to minimise risks to the members and integrity of the Band.

 What is included in the toolkit?